Droid X: History

 Motorola released the Droid X on July 15, 2010, at an initial price of US$569, or $199 with a two-year contract commitment.
 The smartphone was only available to Verizon Wireless customers in the United States and to Iusacell customers in Mexico, where it was released as Motoroi X on November 9, 2010.

 A leaked end-of-life document from Verizon showed that production of the Droid X would end on March 31, 2011.
 It was succeeded by the Droid X2 on May 26, 2011.

 Specifications

 Hardware

-The Droid X features a 1.0 GHz TI OMAP3630-1000 SoC, a 4.3 in FWVGA (854 × 480) TFT LCD display, 8 GB of internal flash memory and a 16 GB microSDHC card, and is compatible with microSDHC cards up to 32 GB.
+The Droid X features a 1.0 GHz TI OMAP3630-1000 SoC, a 4.3 in FWVGA (854 × 480) TFT LCD, 8 GB of internal flash memory and a 16 GB microSDHC card, and is compatible with microSDHC cards up to 32 GB.
 When the Droid X was first released it came standard with a microSDHC card of 16 GB, but Motorola reduced the size to 2 GB.
 Users input data to the phone via a multi-touch capacitive touchscreen.
 The Droid X includes an 8-megapixel camera with autofocus and LED flash and can record video at 720p resolution up to 24 fps also.